ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 ## Considerations when you install Red Hat OpenShift for VMware
 {: #ocp_overview-consid-install}

 * Before the service is installed in your environment, a check is performed against the available capacity of the default cluster in the environment to ensure that the service components can fit.
+The storage capacity check only applies to vSAN because NFS clusters will have a new NFS datastore dedicated to OpenShift added.
 * The cluster will be associated with the Red Hat account from the pull secret that is provided.
 * The **Latency Sensitivity** setting of the OpenShift cluster VMs can affect Kubernetes scheduling performance.
 By default, the setting is set to **Normal**, but it can be set to **High** if you encounter Kubernetes performance issues.

 ## Considerations when you remove Red Hat OpenShift for VMware
 {: #ocp_overview-consid-remove}

-* Only the items (VMs, Storage, and NSX) that were deployed during the initial installation of Red Hat OpenShift for VMware are deleted.
-Any node that is deployed after the installation will not be cleaned up.
+* Before you remove Red Hat OpenShift, you must remove any additional VMs that you created in the "ocp" folder on VMware.
+Automation only removes the items that were deployed during the initial installation of OpenShift (VMs, Storage, and NSX).
+Any node that is deployed after the installation is not cleaned up.
 * The VXLAN, DLR, and the Edge Gateway that were created during the initial deployment of Red Hat OpenShift for VMware will be deleted.
 The VMs that you deployed on VXLAN will lose connectivity after the removal of Red Hat OpenShift for VMware starts.
 * If you are using a vSAN datastore, it is recommended to delete any persistent volumes that you no longer need before you uninstall OpenShift.
 Any volumes that are not deleted will remain in the vSAN storage after the OpenShift uninstallation.
+* If your cluster uses NFS storage, removing Red Hat OpenShift deletes the NFS datastore that was added during installation.

 ## Related links
 {: #ocp_overview-related}